 Taxation is a complex issue in Portugal.
 All employees or self-employed people in Portugal are also required to file an income tax return.
 It is advisable to hire an accountant to fill out the IRS declaration.

-These tables and tax laws are updated annually in the State Budget (OE) and announced in March each year.
+These tables and tax laws are updated annually in the State Budget (OE).
 It has been possible to enter your invoices online for a few years now if a tax number has been provided.
-The system is called e-Fatura:
+The system is called e-Fatura.